SgtFoose/JSON-Parser/README.md

     ]
 }

+Visual Studio Solution:
-In the code you can comment-in different versions of the Parser (Simple, Complex, Array and Dynamic).
+In the actual code you can comment-in different versions of the Parser (Simple, Complex, Array and Dynamic).
 The Dynamic will attempt to print-out every kind of JSON format but will throw an error.

 The purpose of my code is to show how C# can handle JSON with the use of a package called "newtonfoft.json".